ernestognw/flashbots-nft-minter/README.md

 2. Fill the values according to [reference](#Reference)
 3. Just go to your terminal and run `yarn start`

-⚠️ WARNING: At the moment, the bot keeps sending the buy bundle to the network, it doesn't stop once the transaction has been included

 ### Reference

 |Variable                 |Description                                                                                 |